Identified (UFO): Plot

-Music

-An original score was composed for this episode by Barry Gray.

-Production notes
+Production

 During late 1968, Gerry and Sylvia Anderson collaborated with producer Reg Hill and writers Donald James and Tony Barwick to develop the format for the series and the pilot episode Identified.
 Initially, Earth's defence organisation was to be called UFoeDO – Unidentified Foe Defence Organisation – which was not a secret operation like SHADO was to become.

 The commander of UFoeDO was to be a Commander Straeker—later shortened to Straker—with Ed Bishop cast in the role.
 Second in command was to be Alex Freeman—later named Alec—and played by George Sewell.
 Both actors had appeared in the Andersons' film Doppelgänger.

 Initially the Moonbase Commander, named Franco Desica, was to be played by Italian actor Franco De Rosa.
 De Rosa was later fired after three days of filming for causing considerable delays.
 De Rosa's character was dropped entirely from the show.
-Some of Desica's dialogue was repurposed for a new Moonbase Commander, Lt.
-Gay Ellis (played by Gabrielle Drake) (this character was initially called Lt.
-Paula Harris).
+Some of Desica's dialogue was repurposed for a new Moonbase Commander, Lt Gay Ellis (played by Gabrielle Drake) (this character was initially called Lt Paula Harris).
 The captain of the Skydiver craft, cast as Jon Karlin, was to be Jon Kelley, but before filming commenced the part was restructured and offered to dancer Peter Gordeno, and the character renamed Peter Carlin.
 Jon Kelley was re-cast as Skydiver navigator John Masters.

 Towards the end of April 1969, following five months of pre-production, principal photography for the pilot episode began with Gerry Anderson directing at MGM-British Studios in Borehamwood.
 Second unit filming took place at Burnham Beeches in Buckinghamshire; this included the UFO attack on Straker and Henderson's Rolls-Royce.
 This unit also filmed the scene with Peter Carlin (Peter Gordeno) and his sister Leila (Edwina Carroll) when they discover a UFO landed in a wood; this was filmed at Black Park at Iver Heath, close to Pinewood Studios.

 Additional location shooting included Neptune House at ATV Elstree Studios.
 This building was used as the administration block for Harlington-Straker Studios.
 Various SHADO members were filmed arriving at this building.
 In the episode, Colonel Lake holds a newspaper with the date of 24 August 1980; this details the exact date that SHADO became operational.

 Other locations used for the filming included Handley Page Ltd., Radlett Aerodrome, Hertfordshire.

+Broadcast and reception

+When the episode was first broadcast on 16 September 1970, it was seen by ATV's tenth-largest audience for that week, having achieved 36 ratings points.

+Rating it the tenth-best episode of UFO, review website anorakzone.com describes "Identified" as "not a particularly striking introduction to the [series'] concept".
+It criticises certain scenes, finding them sexist in their writing or direction.
+It argues that the episode "can be appreciated on repeat viewings".